Steve Death: Reading

 There were doubts about his height as a goalkeeper immediately on joining Reading.
 He made his debut on 8 November 1969 in a 1–0 win against Brighton after which the press described him as "an insignificantly built bundle of daredevil energy".
 Doubts about his height resurfaced after the next game on 22 November 1969 a 6–2 defeat by Southport but Death continued to win the popularity of Reading fans so as to be named their player of the season in his first season for the club.

 Death set many other records during his time at Elm Park.
 He was elected Player of the Season four times for seasons 1969/70, 1972/73, 1973/74 and 1976/77, won PFA Divisional Awards in 1973–74 and 1978–79, collected a Division Four Championship plaque in 1978–79, kept 26 clean sheets in that season, and at one stage made 156 consecutive first team appearances; this remains a club record.
-Until 31 January 2009, Death held the record of 1,074 minutes without conceding a goal in English league football.
-This record was subsequently broken by Edwin van der Sar playing for Manchester United versus Everton on 31 January 2009.
+Death held the record of 1,074 minutes without conceding a goal in English league football, before Manchester United's Edwin van der Sar broke the record against Everton on 31 January 2009.